epage/epage.github.io/blog/talks/2025-05-14-performance.md

 Alternatively, we could focus on improving declarative macros.
 They can't replace every proc-macro but they can replace most to the point that people could more easily have a feature rich application without a single proc-macro.

-This also has other benefits:
+This also means we avoid some of the other problems with proc-macros
-- No sandboxing needed (which would slow down proc-macros further)
-- `$crate` support which is quite tricky to solve with proc-macros

 ---
 ## Competing Improvements: proc-macros